Meet the Transfer Project Team

 Sara is based at FAO’s Regional Office for Africa, Ghana.
 Prior to joining FAO, Sara was a Social Protection Specialist at UNICEF Ghana.
 She has worked throughout Africa and her technical expertise covers many topics, including M&E, impact evaluation, rural poverty reduction and economic development.
 Sara holds Masters’ in Business Administration and in City and Regional Planning from UNC.

-Gustavo is the Senior Evaluation Advisor for MEASURE Evaluation and an Assistant Professor at UNC.
-He is a health economist with experience in program impact evaluation, household and facility surveys, and socioeconomic measurement.
-For over 20 years he has provided technical assistance to social and health programs worldwide.
-Previously he was Director of the Centre for Evaluation Research and Surveys at Mexico’s Institute of Public Health.
+Gustavo is the Senior Evaluation Advisor for MEASURE Evaluation & Associate Professor at UNC.
+He is a health economist with experience in program impact evaluation, household & facility surveys, & socioeconomic measurement.
+He has provided technical assistance to social & health programs worldwide.
+Previously he was Director of the Centre for Evaluation Research & Surveys at Mexico’s National Institute of Public Health.

 Clare is an Associate Professor of Health Behaviour at UNC.
 She is a social scientist with expertise in qualitative and mixed-method research in diverse settings, including Latin America and sub-Saharan Africa.
 Her research examines social and structural influences on health and health behaviours, particularly HIV.
 Dr Barrington has a Ph.D. in International Health from Johns Hopkins University.